wysaid/FotorSDK-iOS/README.md

     EIPhotoSDKEditorController *ctrler = [EIPhotoSDK photoEditorControllerWithImage:editingResImage error:NULL];
     ctrler.editorDelegate = self;

-    // If a high res image is passed, create the high res context with the image and the photo editor. if (nil != highResImage) {
+    // If you want output a high resolution image, create the high resolution context with the image and the
+    // photo editor by un-commenting the lines below.

+    // Note: This is optional

+    //if (nil != highResImage) {
-        [self setupHighResContextForPhotoEditor:ctrler withImage:highResImage];
+    //    [self setupHighResContextForPhotoEditor:ctrler withImage:highResImage];
-    }
+    //}

-    // Present the photo editor.
+    // Make the photo editor to user.
     [self presentViewController:ctrler animated:YES completion:nil];
 }